emma-sax4/emmasax4.info/_posts/2020-01-14-opening-links-in-new-tabs-via-javascript.md

 ---

 For those of you that aren't familiar with Markdown, here's Wikipedia's definition (since Wikipedia is truth 😉):
 > Markdown is a lightweight markup language with plain text formatting syntax.
-Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.[9]
+Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 Because Markdown makes it easy to write paragraphs and content, I actually write all of my website's pages and blog posts as Markdown files.
 [Jekyll](https://jekyllrb.com/) then reads all of my Markdown files and turns them into HTML files (which is what we see on an internet browser).